FAN RULES PDF

 restroom breaks is permitted.
 Violation of this rule may result in disqualification.

-14.CHECKPOINTS • There will be only one checkpoint for boat check in the morning
+FAN for the check in process.
+There will be only one checkpoint for boat check in

-and one check-in point in the afternoon.
-Failure to go through boat check and
+the morning and one check-in point in the afternoon.
+Failure to go through boat

-checkout in the morning or failure to check in at the check-in point may result in
+check and checkout in the morning or failure to check in at the check-in point

 the appointed time will be penalized 1 pound per minute, deducted from the total